“Who should be thinking about retiring to a new country?” wondered the Money magazine editor who interviewed me recently.

 You know the big-picture reasons to consider this big idea.
-There are many, and my team and I remind you of them every day.
+My team and I do our best to remind you of them every day.
 Plus, you have your own, personal reasons, I’m sure, for considering taking this leap and launching a new life in a new country.

-I’d say the very fact that you’re even considering the notion of retiring to another country gives you part of the answer to that question.
-Because considering the idea means you possess one of the two qualities you need to make a big success of this: open-mindedness.
+I’d say the fact that you’re considering the notion of retiring to another country gives you part of the answer to that question.
+Because considering the idea means you possess at least one of the two qualities you need to make a success of this…

 We choose to recognize that, no matter what experiences we’ve enjoyed to date, we don’t know everything… and we’re always curious to know more.
 We have our ideas… now we’d like to be introduced to some other ideas, from other folks in other parts of the world.
 How do they do things?
-How do they live their lives?
+In what activities and pursuits do they invest their time?
+How do they invest their money?
 What can we learn from them?

 A sense of humor.

-Your open mind will lead you to all kinds of new and interesting places and experiences.
-It will allow you to reinvent your life completely (if that’s what you’d like to do)… and to make discoveries that, today, you probably can’t imagine.
+Your open mind will lead you to new and interesting places and experiences.
+It will allow you to reinvent your life completely (if that’s what you’d like to do) and to make discoveries that, today, you probably can’t imagine.